Xerbo/furaffinity-dl/README.md

-This branch is the development version of furaffinity-dl rewritten in python.

 # FurAffinity Downloader
 **furaffinity-dl** is a python script for batch downloading of galleries (and scraps/favourites) from furaffinity users.
 It was written for preservation of culture, to counter the people nuking their galleries every once a while.